Updated: Mar 27

-The link between liminality and difference is ever present, it can be a gift, a disadvantage or just a way of being.
-LGBTQI+ people, migrants and minorities are all liminal whether they are in touch with that part of themselves or not.
+The link between liminality and 'otherness' is ever present; it can be a gift, a hindrance or just a way of being.
+LGBTQ+ people, migrants and minorities are all liminal whether they are in touch with that part of themselves or not.
 Freelancers, shift workers and zero hour employees all inhabit a liminal space as does anyone whose job goes against the flow of daily life.
-And whilst much of this is culturally defined, it has always existed in one way or another.
-Life for liminal people is experienced from a perspective beyond the norm.
-It can be challenging and may not feel like a gift.
-Liminal people can adapt and there are plenty who have office jobs and executive roles but they may also struggle to be fully part of the culture of the company or to feel connected to their career.
-In relationships, there are those who do not settle, either by choice or situation.
-Whilst liminal people are not 'outsiders', there is the sense that society views them as on the edge of the norm.
+There is an idea, developed by Ronald Burt of the University of Chicago, that the most effective and creative people are able to occupy 'structural holes' those places in organisations or society where the flow of ideas stop, or stuctures don't reach.
+These people often work as a bridge, bringing people and ideas together.
+Whilst liminal people are not 'outsiders', there is the sense that they are on the edge of the norm.
 If you have found yourself sitting on the 'spare aunts' table at a wedding, this is your liminality, it's a liminal space too.

 We may experience liminal people as 'messengers'.
-Sometimes, people come into our lives fleetingly but their impact is acutely felt; at the time that may seem insignificant, but on reflection, the encounter heralds the start of change or a new chapter.
+Sometimes, a person may come into your life fleetingly but their impact is acutely felt; and on reflection, the encounter may herald the start of change or a new chapter.

 Mythology and folk tales are full of these liminal messengers.
 They are often semi-human, their intention initially ambiguous as the message they bring may not be clear.
-If you have experienced a 'messenger' there may be something about them that sticks with you, their eyes or hair perhaps or one thing they say that resonates for a long time afterwards.
+If you have experienced a 'messenger' there may be something about them that sticks in your mind, their eyes or hair or something they said which resonates for a long time afterwards.

-A popular trope in ghost stories is a terrifying manifestation that seems threatening but is in fact trying to warn us, for example the children in M. R. James’s Lost Hearts.
+A popular trope in ghost stories is a terrifying manifestation that seems threatening but is in fact a messenger trying to warn us, for example the children in M. R. James’s Lost Hearts.
 Another ghost story I am drawn to at this time of year is Michelle Paver’s Dark Matter.
 Here the protagonist, trapped in the eternal night of an Arctic winter, is haunted by a genganger, ‘one that walks again’.
 What is its purpose and why has it manifested?
-The protagonist, stranded in a liminal space where time has no meaning, becomes increasingly disorientated, his decisions fogged by the expectation of his class and upbringing.
+The protagonist, stranded in a liminal space where time has no meaning and day and night merge, becomes increasingly disorientated, his decisions fogged by the expectation of his class and upbringing.